After-Shock/Cloudbox-wiki/How-to-get-a-Google-Drive-API-Client-ID-and-Client-Secret.md

 1. Open Google APIs Console site: https://console.developers.google.com and login with your Google account.

-    Note: You should use the same Google Account as the one  you are planning to use for Google Drive.
+    Note: You should use the same Google Account as the one  you are planning to use for Google Drive. (see [[Prerequisites|Prerequisites#3-google-drive-account]]).

     ![](http://i.imgur.com/ExfSqLe.png)